 Motorized Scooter Policy

-Smoking in designated areas only.
+Smoking in permitted in designated outdoor areas only.

 24 hour staffing.